pluginever/wc-serial-numbers/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of Serial Numbers for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".
+To do an automatic install of Serial Numbers for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click "Add New".

 In the search field type "Serial Numbers for WooCommerce" and click Search Plugins.
 Once you have found the plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking "Install Now".